The Humor Portfolio

 3) "I would not allow this employee to breed."

-4) "This associate is really not so much of a has-been, but more of a
+4) "This associate is really not so much of a has-been, but more of a definitely won't be."

-5) "Works well when under constant supervision and cornered like a rat in a
+5) "Works well when under constant supervision and cornered like a rat in a trap."

 6) "When she opens her mouth, it seems that this is only to change